flutter/plugins/packages/firebase_admob/README.md

 On Android, this value must be the same as the App ID value set in your `AndroidManifest.xml`.

+## Gradle BoM setup

+If you are using a Gradle version earlier than Gradle 5 then you must add `enableFeaturePreview('IMPROVED_POM_SUPPORT')` to the Android app's `settings.gradle` file.
+See example app.

+The use of Gradle BoM (Bill of Materials) helps ensure that the latest versions of the FlutterFire plugins work well together.

 ## Using banners and interstitials
 Banner and interstitial ads can be configured with target information.
 And in the example below, the ads are given test ad unit IDs for a quick start.